lgatto/TeachingMaterial/R/rprog.md

 called, it will be executed in `browser` mode: expressions of the body can be executed one by one and at each step, the variables and their values can be inspected.

+Try it out with one of your own functions.

 <!-- ## `message`, `warning`, `error` -->